 “If you look at the cost [with a consistent curriculum], you wouldn’t have to spend on 67 different things, like procuring different kinds of textbooks and stuff that certainly can be bought at a much better rate.
 So there are some cost benefits,” Perry said.

-The senator said he engages in “fact and data gathering” when he attends meetings and speaks to community and religious groups, and that he encourages parents to go to their school boards to find out what is being taught to their children.
+The senator said he engages in “fact and data gathering” when he attends meetings and speaks to community and religious groups, and that he encourages parents to go to their school boards to find out what’s being taught to their children.

 Parents need to be more involved in their children’s education, and schools need more “transparency,” he said.

-Both Duval mothers agreed that people need to be more careful about the candidates who ask for their votes, especially in school board races.
+Both Macie and Bernhardt agree that people need to be more careful about the candidates who ask for their votes, especially in school board races.

-“We willingly give (power) to other people, from school board members all the way to the President (of the United States),” Macie said.
-“We gotta take our power back.
+“We willingly give [power] to other people, from school board members all the way to the president [of the United States],” Macie said.
+“We’ve got to take our power back.
 That’s the only way to fix this.”